This post will give you a guide to understanding the process of making a personal injury* claim.

 No you don’t.
 You can do it yourself.
 It is simply a decision you have to make based on if you perceive there is value in obtaining a solicitor or not.
 If you perceive there is no value in it, like in any service, you won’t want to obtain such a service.

-You can obviously ask a solicitor what specifically does their service involve and ascertain their experience for such cases, which may assist you making the decision.
+You can obviously ask a personal injury* claims solicitor what specifically their service involves and ascertain their experience for such cases, which may assist you making the decision.

 Is there an impartial service or helpline for general advice ?